PRASANNA-RAVI/Generic-SCA-CCA-Lattice-Schemes/Implementation_scripts/README.md

 - `S`: Computes the decapsulation operation for a given chosen ciphertext to recover the secret key one coefficient at a time.

+This communication protocol is implemented in the wrapper script `test.c` present in the `mupq/crypto_kem/` folder.

 ## Trigger for Trace-Acquisition:

 GPIO triggers have been embedded into the program which indicate the start and end of sensitive operations whose side-channel measurements are to be captured.
 The GPIO trigger does high